 A very important and innovative element of the platform and the Diabetes Care Administration Network is the ability of family members to coordinate the care of their loved ones.
 It is not just the patient, but the community around and chosen by the patient, that is engaged and empowered to make important choices in how and when care is coordinated and provided.

 The care network is expected to go live on or before the year-end 2019.

 Pradeep Goel, CEO of Solve.Care and Graham Goodrich, vice president, Cardiometabolic Marketing of Boehringer Ingelheim are available for interview.

-Solve.Care is a global healthcare platform which uses blockchain technology for the administration, coordination and payment of healthcare benefits, and is the first company to utilize digital currency and blockchain technology in healthcare for value-based payments.
+Solve.Care is a global healthcare platform which uses blockchain technology for the administration, coordination, and payment of healthcare benefits, and is the first company to utilize digital currency and blockchain technology in healthcare for value-based payments.
 This allows for the configuration of patient-centric care administration networks that allow participation based on disease conditions, economic and social needs, employment, and other eligibility criteria.
-Solve.Care is acknowledged the Most Innovative Blockchain Project according to the Blockchain Life 2019 Award.
+Solve.Care is acknowledged as the Most Innovative Blockchain Project according to the Blockchain Life 2019 Award.